Use a humidifier to fight winter dry skin!

 Millions of people use humidifiers to combat seasonal dry air and its impact on skin (e.g., “winter dry skin”).
 However, it may not always be clear how well they work and whether they really can support better skin care.
 These are important concerns, so I decided to conduct a simple test using a small room humidifier in my home office.

-The relative humidity in my home office, as recorded by my DSI Sense device + app, had been running around 30% when I decided to conduct the humidifier test.
+The relative humidity in my home office had been running around 30% when I decided to conduct the humidifier test.
 The Dry Skin Index was also high, averaging between 6 and 7 DSI.
 During this time of elevated DSI levels, I was treating my skin with moisturizing lotions.

 The humidifier test